zowdow/android-api-examples/README.md

 # Tracking

-We use `clickUrl` and `impressionUrl` field values for cards interaction tracking.
+We use `clickUrls` and `impressionUrls` field values for cards interaction tracking.
+These fields are List<String>, so you should track each URL in the list.
 These fields are returned when you pass `tracking=1` in the query parameter call to the API.

 The first one for click events, and the another one is for card appearance events.
 These URLs must be called during a click or an impression event in order for accurate tracking for monetization.